-- Cheap newspaper and magazine subscriptions
+- Buying cheap newspaper and magazine subscriptions

 - Booking hotels through airline portals

-- Earn credit card referral points
+- Earning credit card referral points

-- Earning the Southwest Companion Pass
+- Securing the Southwest Companion Pass

-How is this easy again?
+How is this easy, again?

 Trust me, it’s easy.
-Follow along with me and I’ll show you how.
+Follow along with me, and I’ll show you how.
 I don’t get overly concerned with the value of a point, complicated math or making you spend hours on this every week.